Apr 20, 2023

 Let's explore the average hourly rate in the UK, which varies based on age, as this will significantly influence the earnings of international students working part-time jobs.

-*Rates are as per April 2023
+*Rates are as per April 2024

-Average Hourly Pay
+Age Range | Average Hourly Pay |

 Note that the rates change every 1st April of the year.

-Additionally, here are a few pieces of Advice for International Students Studying in the UK on How to Save Money.
+Additionally, here are a few pieces of advice for International Students studying in the UK on how to save money.

 You can save money as a student in the UK by doing a variety of things, such as thrift store shopping, purchasing split-fare railway tickets, taking advantage of student discounts, and receiving free or inexpensive grocery giveaways.